Biography

 1972

-Mercè Rodoreda spends the summer in Romanyà de la Selva, at El Senyal, the home of her friend Carme Manrubia.
-Here she lives for six years, until her own house is built in 1978.
+Mercè Rodoreda’s visits to Barcelona became increasingly frequent.
+On one of these stays, she spent the summer in the town of Romanyà de la Selva, at El Senyal, the house of her friend Carme Manrubia, and finally came to live there for six years until the construction of her own house in this town was completed in 1978.

 1976